balajisivaraman/balajisivaraman-dot-com/content/post/services-based-architecture-a-viable-alternative-to-microservices/index.md

 coarse-grained rather than fine-grained.
 This is a key lesson to keep in mind when adopting this style.

+### Do not be afraid to mix and match with microservices

+When working with (and rewriting) a pre-existing legacy database, there are high chances that we will discover new domain concepts not already prevalent in the business ecosystem.
+In such cases, we should not shy away from developing a traditional microservice for it.

+That is one of the primary advantages of this architectural style: its ability to co-exist with other traditional microservices, functioning similar to one by exposing and consuming Restful APIs.

 ## When to Use

-One thing to bear in mind is that services-based architecture must usually be seen as an intermediate step in the legacy rewrite journey and not the destination.
-With this style, tight coupling at the database level persists obviously, and this makes evolving our architecture to the ever-changing user needs more challenging than with a microservices approach.
+One thing to bear in mind is that the services-based architectural style must usually be seen as an intermediate step in the legacy rewrite journey and not the destination.
+With this style, tight coupling at the database level persists obviously, and this makes evolving our architecture to the ever-changing user needs considerably more challenging than with a microservices approach.

 That being said, I still consider it a pragmatic choice for many scenarios where microservices might be deemed too expensive; the